 If you need a aisle chair, the chances are you should also request an “onboard chair”.
 If this is the case for you you should see Cory Lee’s article here for more information relevant to your needs.

-Going through Security: First, you get a priority line.
+First, you usually get a priority line.
 Ask the airport personnel at the lines where to go.
 Once you bypass the regular line, you hang out waiting to go through the gate.
 This is because they are finding someone to pat you down.
 Since I am female and they need a female agent (less common) this can sometimes take a while.
 If you can stand up for long enough for the scanner and don’t mind sitting on the floor while they check your chair that’s an option.
 I did this once when they had no female agent on duty and no sign there would be one.
 I had already waited an hour and was going to miss my flight.
 This is probably rare because they are required to have a female agent at all times.

 I advise keeping a travel companion close if you have one and having them watch the pat down.
 There is something about that job that brings out psychos and such people like to take advantage of people they see as helpless.
 Twice when alone I have had abusive agents literally ram their fingers into my lady parts through my clothes!
 They are supposed to use the side of their hand when they go between your legs, not shove the points of their fingers there.
 They are supposed to use the backs of their hands on your breasts, not grab and squeeze them.
 Backs of their hands on buttocks, not pounding fists.
 Be ready to advocate for yourself or have someone advocate for you or ask for a manager to observe.
 You have the right to have a manager present.